Penguinatorz/CEN-4930C-Scrap/README.md

 --- 10/22/21
 A lot of the files shown here were examples done and practices through the usage of youtube video for my knowledge.

-The main scrapper file is the amazonScraper.py
+The main scrapper file is the amazonScraper.py, walmartScraper.py, and sqlTransfer.py